seidhr/sanity-template-muna-next-vercel/template/README.md

 Netlify automatically deploys new changes committed to master on GitHub.
 If you want to change deployment branch, do so in [build & deploy settings on Netlify](https://www.netlify.com/docs/continuous-deployment/#branches-deploys).

+## Tokens

+In the studio you can embed Instagram posts, but you need a access token from Facebook.
+See https://www.npmjs.com/package/react-instagram-embed for details.
+Add the token to `.env.development` and as a enviroment variable on Vercel or Netlify.

 ## Stuck?
 Get help

 [![Slack Community Button](https://slack.sanity.io/badge.svg)](https://slack.sanity.io/)